 I regularly teach Introduction to Philosophy and upper-division courses aimed at majors, including Philosophy of Mind, Philosophy of Language, and Epistemology.
-In addition, I teach a range of graduate seminars.
+In addition, I teach a range of undergraduate and graduate seminars.
 Here are some recent topics they have covered.

 Philosophy of Neuroscience (Fall 2020)

 This seminar will cover recent philosophical work on neuroscience from a practice-oriented approach.
 We will focus on unpacking how the field’s epistemic, technological, representational, and social practices contribute to our understanding of complex systems such as the mind/brain.
 Topics addressed include: causation, explanation, and experimentation; the strengths and weaknesses of mechanistic, dynamical, and network modeling; reductionism, anti-reductionism, and the unification of neuroscience with psychology; the scope and limits of neuroimaging; the rise of “big data” in neuroscience; the roles of instruments and tool development; “brain reading,” neuroprediction, and the sociopolitical implications of neuroscience.